 Fruits are the perfect flavor foundation for homemade simple syrups.
 They are a great use for leftover fruit and are among the most versatile syrups you will find.

-Fruit Flavor Combos.
-Don't be afraid to combine fruits or pair fruits with herbs, either.
-The flavoring possibilities of simple syrup are endless and they can be used to sweeten some of our favorite cocktails.
-Let your imagination run wild!
+- Don't be afraid to combine fruits or pair fruits with herbs.
+The flavoring possibilities of simple syrup are endless and they can be used to sweeten some of your favorite cocktails.
+Let your imagination run wild.

 |Nutritional Guidelines (per serving)|